Ford Focus (second generation, Europe): (Mk2.5 or LV)

-Late 2008 saw the introduction of the 'Zetec S' trim, adding a body kit of front and rear spoilers, side skirts and the large roof spoiler from the ST. It includes aluminium pedals, a silver hand brake cover, and an optional WRC pack which adds flag decals and WRC scuff plates.
+Late 2008 saw the introduction of the 'Zetec S' trim, adding a body kit of front and rear spoilers, side skirts and the large roof spoiler from the ST. It includes aluminium pedals, a silver hand brake cover, and an optional WRC pack that adds flag decals and WRC scuff plates.

-Prices were similar (if not identical) to that of the pre-facelift Focus (Prices being at least £250 more, the price of stability control as an option on the previous model, now included as standard).
-This was as its lead at the top of the British car sales charts was cut, by the Vauxhall Astra in the previous years.
+Compared to the pre-facelift Focus, prices were at least £250 higher, due to stability control becoming standard (it was previously an option), but remained similar to those of the pre-facelift model, as Ford attempted to claim back the lead at the top of the British car sales, gained by the Vauxhall Astra in the previous years.

 Ford collaborated with singer and Strictly Come Dancing Winner Alesha Dixon in January 2008 to create an exclusive special edition remix and video to celebrate the launch of the new Ford Focus.

-In June 2009, the Focus Saloon was scrapped in the United Kingdom, and the rest of Western Europe (although it was still available in RHD in South Africa, Ireland & Australia).
-However, sales continued until 2011 in Continental Europe, Eastern Europe, Russia, China & Taiwan (although produced in LHD).
-Production ended in 2011, but for some markets, such as Brazil, along with China & Argentina, it was still sold as the Focus Classic or Focus until production ended in 2014, but China still sells it under the name of Focus Classic.
+In June 2009, Ford stopped selling the Focus Saloon in the United Kingdom and the rest of Western Europe, but sales continued until 2011 in LHD markets such as Continental Europe, Eastern Europe, Russia, China and Taiwan, as well as in RHD markets such as South Africa, Ireland and Australia.
+Production went on until 2014 for countries such as Brazil, China and Argentina, where the Focus continued to be sold as the Focus Classic or Focus.

 In January 2010, the Focus III Saloon was revealed.

 Additional variants

 Focus ST

-In 2005 Ford unveiled a hot hatch version of the Mk 2 Focus.
-Called Focus ST, and available in either three or five-door hatchback variant, the car uses the Volvo Modular engine, a turbocharged 2.5 L 5-cylinder engine producing 225 hp.
+In 2005, Ford unveiled a hot hatch version of the Mk 2 Focus.
+Called Focus ST, and available in either three or five-door hatchback variant, the car uses the Volvo Modular engine from Volvo C30, a turbocharged 2.5 L 5-cylinder engine producing 225 hp.
 Ford however rebadged it as the Ford Duratec ST, applied variable valve timing to both camshafts, applied a lighter flywheel and performed a throttle recalibration.

 The Ford Focus Mk 2 ST is also known as the XR5 Turbo in the Australian and New Zealand market, but is sold as a five-door hatchback only.
 In 2008 Ford, in conjunction with Mountune Racing, unveiled a power upgrade kit which raises the power output to 260 bhp.
-The kit consists of: a K&N panel filter, larger intercooler, and a re-map.
-Although the platform is the same, no saloon version was ever released.
+The kit consists of: a K&N panel filter, larger intercooler, and a remap.
+Although the platform is the same, no saloon or estate version was ever released.